Interested in becoming an Issuing Agent?

 Pennsylvania Automated License Systems (PALS) Hunting License Issuing Agent Agreement, which includes an Authorization Agreement for Electronic Fund Transfer (EFT).
 An $18,000 surety bond and power of attorney or irrevocable letter of credit is also required.
 Surety bond/letter of credit and agent agreement must be reviewed and approved by Game Commission legal counsel before a person can sell hunting licenses through PALS.

 After approval of the above items, you will be sent an agency license for you to display at your business.
 As of January, 2013, all new agents are required to provide their own personal computer to sell hunting licenses, and our automated licensing representative will supply you with a complete WebPOS set of equipment compatible with your personal computer.
-After you have received your equipment, you will be contacted by our automated licensing representative Active Network, to schedule a training session, via phone call to set up and learn to use the PALS equipment and the automated license system.
+After you have received your equipment, you will be contacted by our automated licensing representative NIC Outdoors, to schedule a training session, via phone call or email to set up and learn to use the PALS equipment and the automated license system.

 All links below are PDF's.
 Download, complete, print and sign all required forms: